Top Ten Ayurvedic Beauty Secrets

 The Key to Vata Skin

-Keep your skin moisturized from the inside by drinking at least 8 glasses of water a day and eating plenty of sweet, juicy fruits.
+Keep your skin moisturized from the inside by drinking at least eight glasses of water a day and eating plenty of sweet, juicy fruits.
 Eat warm, nourishing foods and avoid drying foods, such as crackers.
 Be sure to keep a regular routine and regular eating habits.
-Get to bed early, and include a daily abhyanga or oil massage to moisturize your entire body.
-Use Vata Churna and Vata Tea to nourish and balance Vata skin.
+Get to bed early, and include a daily abhyanga, or oil massage, to moisturize your entire body.
+Use Organic Vata Churna and Organic Vata Tea to nourish and balance Vata skin.

 The Key to Pitta Skin